 Paper and cardboard

-Accepted: Newspapers and all inserts and sales papers (remove any plastic bags that they are delivered in and discard), catalogs, phone books, paperback books, file folders, office paper, envelopes, junk mail, glossy paper, magazines, wrapping paper (most of it -- see below), paper bags (without food waste) flattened large cardboard boxes, and paperboard boxes, such as cereal, cake-mix boxes, cases from pop, tissue, frozen food boxes (remove any plastic bags found inside and discard).
+Accepted: Newspapers and all inserts and sales papers (remove any plastic bags that they are delivered in and discard), catalogs, phone books, paperback books, file folders, office paper, glossy paper, envelopes, junk mail, magazines, self-stick labels, wrapping paper (most of it -- see below), paper bags (without food waste) flattened large cardboard boxes, and paperboard boxes, such as cereal, cake-mix boxes, cases from pop, tissue, frozen food boxes (remove any plastic bags found inside and discard).
 Hard cover book pages can be recycled, but the hard cover must be thrown in the trash.

 Not accepted: Shredded paper, used paper plates, tissue paper, gum/candy wrappers, paper cups, paper towels, greasy pizza boxes, shiny “foil” type wrapping paper, wet or soiled cardboard, self-stick labels, waxed paper.

 Glass bottles and jars

 Accepted: Clear and colored glass containers.
 Containers should be empty, lightly rinsed and labels can be left on.

-Not accepted: Flat glass, window panes, mirrors, light bulbs, flatware, ceramics or Pyrex.
+Not accepted: Flat glass, window panes, mirrors, light bulbs, dinnerware, drinkware, ceramics or Pyrex, light bulbs.

 Aluminum, tin and other metal cans

 Accepted: Pop cans, soup cans, coffee cans, vegetable cans and all lids; aluminum trays and pie tins, etc. Cans should be empty and lightly rinsed.
 Leave labels on.

-Not accepted: Large storage bins, black food trays, bubble wrap, plastic wrap, plastic bags, storage bags, flex packaging like drink pouches, snack bags, hoses, plastic silverware, straws, plastic packaging, CD/DVD cases, Solo cups, hard plastic packaging, packing peanuts, prescription bottles, motor oil containers, clothes hangers, vinyl siding, and anything made of Styrofoam or polystyrene.
+Not accepted: Large storage bins, takeout containers, black food trays, bubble wrap, plastic wrap, plastic bags, storage bags, flex packaging like drink pouches, snack bags, hoses, plastic silverware, straws, plastic packaging, CD/DVD cases, Solo cups, hard plastic packaging, packing peanuts, prescription bottles, motor oil containers, clothes hangers, straws, vinyl siding, and anything made of Styrofoam or polystyrene.

-Accepted: Milk, juice, soup, broth, juice boxes (without the straw) and other beverage cartons.
+Accepted: Milk, juice, soup, broth, juice boxes (without the straw), wine, cream, and other beverage cartons.
 Lightly rinse and leave caps on.
 Also accepted cardboard egg cartons.